 (H) In areas that have water quality problems that would be aggravated by the use of steel casing, plastic casing is recommended.
-If it is necessary to set steel casing due to

-1. Set no less than eighty feet (80') of casing; and
+If it is necessary to set steel casing due to geologic reasons, the following may substitute for casing: 1.
+Set no less than eighty feet (80') of casing; and